-Sponsored by ATAC and Transwest Air, this Award will be given to a member of the Canadian aviation community who has demonstrated selfless generosity, compassion, business acumen and best exemplify Jim's values through community involvement.
+This Award will be given to a member of the Canadian aviation community who has demonstrated selfless generosity, compassion, business acumen and best exemplify Jim's values through community involvement.

 Any ATAC member or other member of the Canadian aviation community the selection committee deems worthy of this accolade is eligible for this award.

 The nominees need to have demonstrated strong business acumen and serious community involvement including but not restricted to the following: furthering education, fostering community health, supporting the arts, promoting literacy, fighting poverty and encouraging amateur sports.

 The award, of a non-monetary nature, will be presented by ATAC every other year.

 ATAC member company management or personnel may make nominations.
 Nominees need to be either actively involved in commercial aviation or retired from a career in aviation.
 Nominations will be held for five years for resubmission, subject to the nominator's approval.